How external expertise changed the future of a PE investment

 Our team produced business cases for the opportunities they had identified in due diligence, and a report highlighting what was needed from each business unit to achieve successful transformation.

-Once the deal was agreed, this insight helped identify areas from improvement which were agreed across the first year of investment.
+Once the deal was agreed, this insight helped identify areas for improvement which were agreed across the first year of investment.
 Crucially, the PE house and consultants recognised that the head of IT had huge potential, but currently lacked the full skillset to deliver the transformation alone.
 The strategy required external expertise to be brought in.

 Delivering on the plan